TakeLab/podium/README.md

 ### Use preprocessing from other libraries

-A common use-case is to components of pretrained language models, such as BERT.
+A common use-case is to incorporate existing components of pretrained language models, such as BERT.
 This is extremely simple to incorporate as part of our `Field`s.
-This snippet requires installation of the `transformers` library.
+This snippet requires installation of the `transformers` (`pip install transformers`) library.

 ```python
 >>> from transformers import BertTokenizer